siderolabs/talos/website/content/v1.10/introduction/getting-started.md

 `talosctl` is a CLI tool which interfaces with the Talos API.
 Talos Linux has no SSH access: `talosctl` is the tool you use to interact with the operating system on the machines.

-You can download `talosctl` an MacOS and Linux via:
+You can download `talosctl` on MacOS and Linux via:

 ```bash
 brew install siderolabs/tap/talosctl